Dehvi/dehvi.github.io/_posts/2023-10-22-Reversing-Zun1-crackme.md

 The program exits right away after taking the password value, so I am using a debugger to break the program after printing the message.

 # Keygen
 Creating a keygen is simple.
-Take the username, loop the username characters and add 1 to the each character.
+Take the username, loop the characters in username and add 1 to the each character.

 ```python
 def main():